Cuber01/sand-game/README.md

 Read their comments for further instructions.

 I'm having quite some trouble with developing on multiple platforms, so if you want to, I'd be really happy if you could help me out.
-Read Contributing.md for more info.
+Read Contributing.md for more info (Should have used CMake).

 ## Build